herranz/tekprobe-power-supply/README.md

 # Tekprobe power supply
-> A 1 channel power supply and adapter for the Tektronix's Tekprobe interface capable of supplying the duals voltage (-5V/5V DC and -15V/15V DC) and the offset voltage (-1v to 1v).
+> A 1 channel power supply and adapter for the Tektronix's Tekprobe interface capable of supplying the duals voltages (-5V/5V DC and -15V/15V DC) and also the offset voltage (-1v to 1v).

 ## Table of Contents
 * [General Info](#general-information)